t1nak/t1nak.github.io/docs/blog/2020/cost.md

 # Cost mapping for friction surface

+Here are a few notes on one of my projects on friction surface mapping

 ## Goal

 Have study area raster/statistics where each pixel represents the minimum travel time to market
-- Problem is generalisable to incorparating additional components, e.g. climate and seasonality to get perishable pressure of crops
+- Problem is generalisable to incorparating additional components, e.g. climate and seasonality to get perishable pressure of crop location

-### Background papers
+### Background - What is it

+These papers demonstrated how to do friction surface mapping on a global scale (in R)

 - Weiss, D., Nelson, A., Gibson, H. et al. **A global map of travel time to cities** to assess inequalities in accessibility in 2015.
 Nature 553, 333–336 (2018).
 		- travel time to cities with more than 50,000 people

 - Weiss, D.J., Nelson, A., Vargas-Ruiz, C.A. et al.
    **Global maps of travel time to healthcare facilities**.
 Nat Med (2020)